 The IBM Java software is included with the Red Hat Enterprise Linux and all Red Hat JBoss Middleware product subscriptions.
 Note that the IBM Java life cycle is defined by IBM and not by Red Hat.
 Note also that, because Red Hat has no access to the IBM Java source code, Red Hat provides this software in binary format only.
 IBM Java SDK is subject to the licensing obligations set forth in the applicable IBM end user license agreement.

-Azul Zing and Zulu JDKs are certified and supported for use with Red Hat JBoss Middleware products.
+For most EAP 7 versions, Azul Zing and Zulu JDKs are certified and supported for use with Red Hat JBoss Middleware products.
 The Azul Zing and Zulu JDK software are available, but not included with either Red Hat Enterprise Linux or Red Hat JBoss Middleware subscriptions.
-You can Download Zulu and/or Download Zing on the Azul website.

 Support of Red Hat JBoss Middleware on multiple JVMs